What’s your Starting Strategy

 Don't try to reinvent the wheel.
 Stick with what worksIf you don't have a plan as far as budget goes, your plan is to fail.

-So, since we knew so much about that particular vertical, we were able to take our knowledge and almost immediately become profitable to a much broader audience.
+So, since we knew so much about that particular vertical, we could take our knowledge and almost immediately become profitable to a much broader audience.

 Make Your Circle Smaller.